windsurfer1122/Accessing-PS3-Files-from-OFW-via-A-PS3-Backup/Accessing PS3 Files from OFW via A PS3 Backup.md

   * HDDs must be partitioned with MBR (PS3 doesn't support GPT).
   * Recommended is a cluster/allocation size of 64 KiB.
 Higher values like 128 KiB will increase the time of PS3 backup creation tremendously.
   * Windows: Use Ridgecrop's [Fat32Format][1] - `fat32format.exe -c128 X:`
+    * Note that `-c128` is correct due to a sector size of 0.5 KiB.
   * Linux: `mkfs.vfat -F 32 -s 128 /dev/...`
+    * Note that `-s 128` is correct due to a sector size of 0.5 KiB.
 * Create the following folder structure on it:
   * `\DCIM`
   * `\MUSIC`